darickc/gsender2mqtt/README.md

 # gsender2mqtt

 A .NET application that bridges gsender events to MQTT, allowing you to integrate your gsender machine with MQTT-based home automation systems or other IoT applications.
+Remote mode must be enabled on gsender.

 ## Features